George Whitesides, CEO of Virgin Galactic and The Spaceship Company

 Prior to joining OSTP, Richard served as the Vice President of Government Affairs for Intelsat General.
 He served previously as president of the Satellite Broadcasting and Communications Association, and for more than three years as the president of the Satellite Industry Association.
 Earlier, Richard was General Counsel for Spotcast Communications Inc., and Vice President of Government Affairs, North America, for ICO Global Communications, a provider of mobile satellite communications services.
 He also served for four years as the Assistant Director for Space and Aeronautics in the Clinton White House’s Office of Science and Technology Policy.

 Richard earned a bachelor’s degree in political science from the University of Illinois, a master’s degree in law from McGill University, and a doctorate in jurisprudence from the University of San Francisco.

 Enrico Palermo, Vice President of Operations for The Spaceship Company

-Enrico is an alumnus of the International Space University and has a Bachelor of Engineering in mechanical engineering and Bachelor of Science in physics and mathematics from the University of Western Australia.
-Enrico brings a wealth of operations management, technical engineering, and business planning experience from a variety of industries, including oil and gas, shipbuilding, and management consulting to Virgin Galactic.
-A very motivated individual, Enrico moved his family from Perth, Australia to London, England, and then to Mojave, California, in pursuit of his lifelong ambition and dream of taking the space industry to the next level.
+Enrico has a Bachelor of Engineering in mechanical engineering and Bachelor of Science in physics and applied mathematics from the University of Western Australia.
+Upon receipt of a scholarship from the European Space Agency, Enrico studied at the International Space University in Strasbourg, France completing the university’s intensive Space Studies Program.
+Enrico brings a wealth of operations leadership, engineering, technology transfer, intellectual property, financial analysis and business planning experience from a variety of industries internationally.
+A very motivated individual, Enrico moved his family from Perth, Australia to London, England, and then to Mojave, in pursuit of his lifelong ambition and dream of making human spaceflight more accessible to all.